Updated September 2013

 - Pain in the liver area, which is just below the right ribcage

 Some people who get hepatitis A have no symptoms at all, while others think they have the flu.
 There is currently no treatment for HAV, however rest and proper nutrition can relieve some of the symptoms.
-It usually takes about two months to recover, but ten to 15 percent of people may have a longer or relapsing course that could last up to six months.
+It usually takes about two months to recover, but one or two out of ten people may have a longer or relapsing course that could last up to six months.